 Occupational summary for EKG Technician.

-Our substantial ﬁnancial aid makes our programs more affordable than you think.
+Our substantial ﬁnancial support makes our programs more affordable than you think.

 Explore our financial resources to learn how we can make your journey toward higher education more manageable.